Compiler Internals

 #Filter/Sort Chain Parsing

-The compiler parses .filter() and .sort() chains before .map() for template-level evaluation:
+.filter() and .sort() chains before .map() are parsed for template-level evaluation:

 {todos().filter(t => !t.done).sort((a, b) => a.date - b.date).map(t => (